SamGun-Official/8puzzles/README.md

 # 8 Puzzles Project
-This project will be using Breadth First Search as the Data Structure.
+This project are using Breadth First Search (BFS) and A* algorithms to solve the 8 puzzles problem.